Quark has long been used by dieters as an alternative to more fatty creams and yoghurts and a source of healthy protein.

 Quark is mild and creamy, and is often likened to products like yogurt and cottage cheese.
 We think it is a little bit like a mix of both.
 It is mild, and neither sweet nor sour, like cottage cheese, but with the texture of a thick, yogurt.
 The finished product depends on how well it has been strained, but when pushed through a fine mesh it can be made really smooth and result in a silky finished product.

-Is Quark good for you?
+Is Quark healthy?

 Most Quark varieties contain no added salt or sugar (as they’re not necessary in the actual forming process), and it’s naturally lower in the stuff than most other dairy ingredients, meaning it’s considered a healthier alternative to things like cottage cheese or yogurt.